justeslam/offsec2/notes/general.md

 #### Reverse Shell (NoHup)

 It's good practice to use 'nohup' when you're doing a reverse shell so that it doesn't hang.
 If workers={currently maxed out}, then you won't be able to create your own thread. - IppSec HTB Mentor

+#### Session Cookie

+Your session cookie may be JSON in base64.. decode to see how you can manipulate your status.